-In Section \ref{sec:3} we investigate the vector bundles over the Grassmannian $\textbf{Gr}_0 (n, \mathbb{C}^{2n})$ of isotropic (with respect to $\phi$) $n$-dimensional subspaces of $\mathbb{C}^{2n}$, which treated as a manifold is isomorphic with $U(n)$, see Proposition \ref{prop:2}, and show that $T^*U(n)$ has structure of $U(n,n)$-Hamiltonian space, see Proposition \ref{prop:2} and Proposition \ref{prop:3}.
+In Section \ref{sec:3} we consider the Grassmannian ${\rm Gr}_0 \big(n, \mathbb{C}^{2n}\big)$ of isotropic (with respect to $\phi$) $n$-dimensional subspaces of $\mathbb{C}^{2n}$, which as a manifold is diffeomorphic with the unitary group $U(n)$, and show that $T^*U(n)$ has the structure of $U(n,n)$-Hamiltonian space, see Propositions~\ref{prop:2} and~\ref{prop:3}.
 In Proposition \ref{prop:3}, we classify the orbits of $U(n,n)$-action on $T^*U(n)$ and specify the one-to-one correspondence of these orbits with such nilpotent adjoint $U(n,n)$-orbits whose elements $\mathfrak{X} $ satisfy $\mathfrak{X}^2 =0$.

-In Section \ref{sec:4} we investigate the geometry of the orbit $\mathcal{N}_{10}$, which consists of the rank one nilpotent elements of $\textbf{u}(n,n)$, see Proposition \ref{prop:41}.
+In Section \ref{sec:4} we investigate the geometry of the orbit $\mathcal{N}_{1,0}$, which consists of the rank one nilpotent elements of ${\mathfrak u}(n,n)$, see Proposition~\ref{prop:41}.
 We also discuss the equivalent realizations of the regularized $(2n-1)$-dimensional Kepler problem, see Proposition \ref{prop:nowe}.

-In Section \ref{sec:Cayley} we show the equivalence of Cayley and Kustaanheimo-Stiefel regularizations in the context of higher-dimensional Kepler problem, originating in this way a natural generalization of the Kustaanheimo-Stiefel transform for the arbitrary dimension.
+In Section \ref{sec:Cayley} we show the equivalence of Cayley and Kustaanheimo--Stiefel regularizations in the context of higher-dimensional Kepler problem, obtaining in this way a natural generalization of the Kustaanheimo--Stiefel transforms for the arbitrary odd dimension.

 Finally, in the last Section \ref{sec:5} we consider some integrable generalization of $(2n-1)$-Kepler problem.
-For this generalized Kepler problem the Hamiltonian, see formula (\ref{65}) for its definition, depends on the positions and momenta through the coordinates of angular momenta and Runge-Lenz vector.
+For this generalized Kepler problem the Hamiltonian, see formula (\ref{65}), depends on the positions and momenta through the coordinates of angular momenta and Runge--Lenz vector.
 The integrability of this system is proved by the methods developed in \cite{KS}.

-\section{Grassmannian $\textbf{Gr}(n, \mathbb{C}^{2n})$ and related vector bundles}
+\section{Grassmannian $\boldsymbol{{\rm Gr}\big(n,\mathbb{C}^{2n}\big)}$ and related vector bundles}